 If files do not have a digital signature, the Application Startup Control component cannot determine the KL category for these files and blocks them from starting.
 Therefore, if the "Block" action is selected in the settings of the Application Startup Control component, files without a digital signature will be blocked from starting.
 If you want to allow the startup of certain files that don't have a digital signature, you are advised to select the "Inform" action in the Application Startup Control component settings, and to add the relevant files to a predefined application category when an event is received in Kaspersky Security Center.

 Allowing or blocking selected users and/or user groups from starting applications.
 You can specify a user and/or user group that is allowed or blocked from starting applications from a specified category.

-For each Application Startup Control mode, you need to create separate rules and select the action that Application Control must take when there is an attempt to start an application that is not allowed by the rule: inform about the startup of the application or block the startup of the application.
+For each Application Startup Control mode, you need to create separate rules and select the action that Application Startup Control must take when it detects an attempt to start an application that is not allowed by the rule: inform about the startup of the application or block the startup of the application.